SRMSAT-OBC/Sat_Detection_Gen_dataset/README.md

 UPDATE:NEXT OBJECTIVE

 We have to add 5 leds(circles) in the original rotating cube and calculate the alpha beta and gamma angles.

+UPDATE

+Led detection program has been uploaded(LED in name only it detects basically everything in white colour)